GyroSuperintelligence/CGM/docs/Findings/Analysis_CGM_Units.md

 **ζ = Q_G / S_geo = 4π / (m_p × π × √3/2) = 23.1552 [dimensionless]**

 where S_geo = m_p × π × √3/2 [dimensionless] is the geometric mean action.
-This coupling represents a theoretical prediction derived from geometric principles rather than an empirically fitted parameter.
-The value determines gravitational strength within the geometric framework through the relationship G = ζ × L₀³/(M₀T₀²).
+This coupling represents a dimensionless normalizer within the geometric framework rather than a prediction of the absolute value of G.

+**Calibration Note**: If E_CS is set equal to the measured Planck energy, then G is not predicted but recovered as an identity: G = ħ c⁵ / E_CS².
+The dimensionless factor ζ = Q_G / S_geo ≈ 23.16 is kept as a normalizer inside the geometry, but not as a way to generate units.

 ### 4.5 Action Scales and Geometric Quantization